Photo: Fay Fox

 "Highlights of Sondheim included Katherine Beck's touching rendition of "Send in the Clowns"

-As part of the Tanglewood pre-season performance series in June 2017, Ms. Beck made her Symphony Hall debut in Boston in with the Boston Pops Orchestra conducted by Keith Lockhart in the premiere of Stephen Sondheim and James Lapine’s Sondheim on Sondheim alongside four Tony-winning and Tony-nominated artists.
-The performance had its reprise at the Koussevitsky Music Shed at Tanglewood in July 2017, with Mr. Sondheim in attendance.
+Beck is also a powerhouse in crossover repertoire.
+The Ryan Opera Center has encouraged Katie to showcase her talents not only in opera, but in jazz and musical theater repertoire, as well, seen in the many virtual broadcasts produced by the Lyric during the pandemic.
+In 2017, Ms. Beck made her Symphony Hall debut in Boston with the Boston Pops Orchestra in the premiere of Stephen Sondheim and James Lapine’s Sondheim on Sondheim alongside four Tony-winning and Tony-nominated artists.
+The performance had its reprise at the Koussevitsky Music Shed at Tanglewood that July, with Mr. Sondheim himself in attendance.

 Other favorite opera roles performed include Béatrice in Béatrice et Bénédict at the University of Southern California, Sesto in Giulio Cesare in Egitto with Pittsburgh Festival Opera, and another Sesto in La clemenza di Tito, also at the University of Southern California.

-Ms. Beck holds degrees from the Thornton School of Music at the University of Southern California (MM) where she studied with Elizabeth Hynes and coached with Dr. Alan Smith, and SUNY Potsdam’s Crane School of Music (BM) where she studied with Deborah Massell.
+Ms. Beck holds degrees from the Thornton School of Music at the University of Southern California (MM) and SUNY Potsdam’s Crane School of Music (BM).

 When Katie isn’t singing or practicing, she can be found hiking or rock climbing in the nearest mountains with her husband Scott, catching up with friends and family, or enjoying a glass of wine.